sausaging/.github/profile/README.md

 ```
 - The txID obtained will be the image ID for this proof instance.

-ii) Register elf/proof with their hashes to their image ID.
+ii.
+Register elf/proof with their hashes to their image ID.

 - Image ID is the txID obtained in (i).
 - Proof val type is 1 for ELF.